Societies between Stability and Change

 This research cluster focuses on the grey zones between the oftentimes rigid classifications of democracy and autocracy.
 The two concepts of stability and change highlight the dynamics of social, political, economic, and cultural changes as well as the processes that prevent or limit change.

 This research cluster is dedicated to the study of local state and non-state actors as well as structures that are affected by, and influence the further development of, conflicts.
 Of particular interest are the many new and old territorial orders connected with border changes.

 Migration and Diversity

 Migratory processes and their impact on societies are of more interest today than ever before.
 This research cluster focuses on the personal identities, networks, practices, and socio-political engagement of migrants.
 It also looks at approaches to religious and ethnic diversity in Eastern European cities.

 Youth in Eastern Europe

-Coordinator: Dr. Félix Krawatzek
+Head: Dr. Félix Krawatzek